 - Feel free to add some red pepper chilly flakes or some chili powder if you want your sauce to be spicier.

-Uses for Keto BBQ Sauce
+Uses For Keto Barbeque Sauce

 There are tons of delicious ways to use a low carb barbeque sauce.
 Here are some of my favorites:

-- Pizza – Replace the tomato sauce.
+- As a topping for Pizza – Replace the tomato sauce.

 - Keto Fried Chicken – as a dipping sauce.

-- As a dip for keto fries or turnip fries.
+- As a dip for keto fries or turnip fries

 - Fridge: Put the barbeque sauce in a jar glass and store it in the fridge for two weeks.